craigfrancis/framework/framework/0.1/doc/setup/resources.md

 	$config['output.css_min'] = true;

-The result is cached, and shouldn't really make many changes to your CSS, but should reduce the file size a bit further.
+The result is cached, and should not really make many changes to your CSS, but should reduce the file size a bit further.

 ---